voronianski/node-shufflerfm/README.md

 Create an instance of a client. `'APP_KEY'` and `'APP SECRET'` are mandatory - http://developers.shuffler.fm/#app_key.

 Returns a bunch of self-descripting methods.
-Every `callback` function has three arguments: `(error, parsedJSON, originalResponse)`.
 Details about every Shuffler.fm API resource is available here - http://developers.shuffler.fm/#resources.

 #### Activities